OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

 Installation
 ------------

-To install or upgrade, follow the instructions in the *Installation* section:
+To install or upgrade, follow the instructions under :doc:`Installation <../../installation/index>`.

-:doc:`New installation <../../installation/new-installation/new-installation>` |br|
-:doc:`Installing a minor update <../../installation/update/minor-update>`

 ..
 Intern: , Status: